ibm-cloud-docs/netezza/admins/smartscaling.md

 # Smart scaling
 {: #smartscaling_intro}

-This is a beta feature that is available for evaluation and testing purposes if you are on {{site.data.keyword.netezza_short}} on AWS.
+This feature that is available for evaluation and testing purposes if you are on {{site.data.keyword.netezza_short}} on AWS.
-{: beta}

 With {{site.data.keyword.netezza_short}} smart scaling, you can gain a deeper understanding of your system resources, especially if you are a database administrator or an operational decision maker.